-Caterpillar Inc. (CAT), the world’s largest maker of construction equipment, sold $1.5 billion of three-, five- and 10-year bonds, according to data compiled by Bloomberg.
+Caterpillar Inc. (CAT:US), the world’s largest maker of construction equipment, sold $1.5 billion of three-, five- and 10-year bonds, according to data compiled by Bloomberg.

 The tractor manufacturer’s financing arm Caterpillar Financial Services Corp. sold equal portions of $500 million of 1.1 percent bonds maturing 2015 that yielded 70 basis points more than similar-maturity Treasuries, 1.625 percent five-year notes with a 90 basis-point spread and 2.85 percent securities due in 2022 to yield 110 basis points more than benchmarks, Bloomberg data show.